darcymason/htmlobj/docs/getting_started.md

 ![Simple output](img/simple_ex.png)

-See the simple_page.py example in the source code for a more detailed version of the above, with more complex cell contents, links, and more attributes like CSS class and styles added.
+Not the prettiest web page, but of course you can add CSS, `class_` and other attributes to style the output.
+See the simple_page.py example in the source code for a more complex version of the above, including links, CSS classes and styles.

-Here is another example noting a few extra points:

 ## Installing